 e mālama i ke kai, a mālama ke kai iā 'oe.

 KAI WAI's mantra is the Hawaiian proverb "E mālama i ke kai, a mālama ke kai iā 'oe."
 In English it translates to "care for the sea, and the sea will care for you."
 Kai Wai was formed to inspire people to nurture the Salton Sea, by creating opportunities to participate in recreational water sports on the sea.
-For every one friend seen on the water and then shared on social networks, we will be able to increase Salton Sea advocates tenfold.
-If we translate our passion into purpose, and purpose into action, we can begin to improve the community and ultimately the longevity of the sea.
+From there we have moved our amazing club and it’s core values to the North Bay and more particular Petaluma, California.
+For every one friend seen on the water and then shared on social networks, we will be able to increase Kai Wai North Bay advocates tenfold.
+If we translate our passion into purpose, and purpose into action, we can begin to improve the community and ultimately the longevity of the sea (or river).

 Kai Wai CLub

 Are you a SEAthlete?

 The name KAI WAI is a Fijian term meaning to belong (kai) on the water (wai).
 It is a term used for people who spend a good amount of time on the water – be it paddlers, sailors, island and coastal dwellers, perhaps fishermen.
 In the Hawaiian language, the word “kai” refers to ocean (sea), as opposed to fresh water (wai).

 KAI WAI Club is a division of SEAthletes and is based at the Marina at the Petaluma Sheraton .
 Through our water sports programs, we strive to foster:

 1. The aloha spirit as an intrinsic part of the canoe culture through team work & respect for one another.

 2. A conscientious awareness and stewardship of the Petaluma River as a fragile wetland that is also vitally important to wildlife, while advocating this to the greater public.